JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 ### Question 1

-> Mention the web server used on "monta.if.its.ac.id"!

 With the help of wireshark filter _tcp.host_, we can see which server are using the tcp protocol to request a GET method to retreive and request data from a specified resource in a server.
 From our experiment we can see that the web server used by monta.if.its.ac.id was `nginx/1.10.3` shown by the picture below <br>
 ![Result](Contents/no1.png)

 ### Question 2

-> Ishaq was confused looking for TA topics for this semester, then he came to the monta website and found the topic details on the website “monta.if.its.ac.id”, what TA title did Ishaq open?

 By using Ishaq's ip address of `103.94.189.5`, we can filter his network traffic by searching a tcp protocol that is using a GET request which contains topik in the request.